Ishanahmed07/One-Time-Pad/README.md

 This project aims to implement a One-Time Pad encryption system using Python.
 The One-Time Pad encryption is a theoretically unbreakable encryption technique if used correctly.
 It works by combining a plaintext message with a random key of the same length to produce the ciphertext.

 # Features
-Encrypt plaintext messages using a one-time pad key Decrypt ciphertext using the corresponding one-time pad key Generate random one-time pad keys
+Encrypt plaintext messages using a one-time pad key.

+Decrypt ciphertext using the corresponding one-time pad key.

+Generate random one-time pad keys.

-Support for both text and file encryption/decryption Command-line interface for easy usage
+Support for both text and file encryption/decryption.

+Command-line interface for easy usage.

 # Installation
 Clone the reporsitory: